ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 >
 </details>

-The official source for wineasio is [wineasio/wineasio](https://github.com/wineasio/wineasio).
-If the official one doesn't work, clone the fixed version from here: https://github.com/BWagener/wineasio.git

 [Download](https://github.com/wineasio/wineasio/releases) the newest .tar.gz and unpack it.
 Open a terminal inside the newly created folder and run the following commands: